 As always, the bigger your deposit, the better your chances of being accepted for a competitive-rate mortgage.
+You just need to be detail-oriented and efficient.
 The standard deposit is at least 10 to 20 per cent, but if you raise more, it is easier to convince a mortgage company that you are a safe risk.

 It’s an obvious statement but be careful not to overstretch yourself.
 If you struggle with meeting mortgage repayments, your home may be repossessed.

 How do you improve your chances of being accepted by a lender?